Everything, filed.

 Phone, email, website, referrals — one place, one tracker, one owner.

-Qualifying enquiries without wasting partner time→
+Qualifying enquiries without wasting partner timeSign up to read →

 A 4-question qualification script your reception or paralegal can run in 90 seconds.

-Who should own client intake?→
+Who should own client intake?Sign up to read →

 Reception, paralegal, lawyer, or practice manager — the right answer at different firm sizes.